AYOWE888/Cybersecurity-Certification-Journey/Security-Plus/Quizzes/Quiz_13.md

 ## 🧾 Proof of Completion

-Below is the screenshot verifying successful completion of the quiz.
+Below is the screenshot verifying the successful completion of the quiz.

 ![Quiz Completion Screenshot](Quiz_13.png)